F0903/tdarr_language_track_filter/README.md

 # Remove Non-Native Non-English Audio Tracks

-A WIP Tdarr flow plugin that removes non-native non-english audio tracks, and sets the native audio track to be the default.
+A Tdarr flow plugin that removes non-native non-english audio tracks, and sets the native audio track to be the default.

 **IMPORTANT NOTE:** This REQUIRES you to follow the TRaSH guides naming convention by having the series TVDB id like so: [tvdbid-*id*] in the series root folder.
 And for movies you need the movie TMDB id in the file name like so: [tmdbid-*id*]

 It gets the native language of the media via the Sonarr or Radarr API.

-Partially based on the plugin Tdarr_Plugin_henk_Keep_Native_Lang_Plus_Eng